What Is Daily Compound Interest?

 - N=Time period

-Daily compounding is practically applicable for credit card spending which is charged by the banks on the individuals who use credit cards.
-Credit cards generally have a cycle of 60 days during which time the bank does not charge any interest, but interest is charged when the interest does not pay back within 60 days.
+Daily compounding is practically applicable for credit card spending, which the banks charge to the individuals who use credit cards.
+Credit cards generally have a cycle of 60 days, during which the bank does not charge any interest, but interest is charged when the interest does not pay back within 60 days.
 If a sum of $4000 is used using a credit card by an individual for its spending.
 And the interest rate is 15% per annum as the interest charged for a credit card is generally very high.
-And the amount is repaid by the individual after 120 days that is 60 days after the grace period is over.
-So the individual needs to pay the bank interest for 60 days and he is charged at a daily compounding rate.
+And the amount is repaid by the individual after 120 days, that is, 60 days after the grace periodGrace PeriodGrace periods are extra days given after the due date to undertake an unfulfilled obligation without penalties.
+They are a common instance in the financial world and are usually offered to clients who apply for a credit card, student loan, insurance, or mortgage to attract more customers. is over.
+So the individual needs to pay the bank interest for 60 days, and he is charged at a daily compounding rate.

-Relevance and Use
+Relevance And Use

 You can download this template from here – Excel Template

-Daily Compound Interest Video
+Daily Compound Interest Vs Monthly Compound Interest